runrig-coop/the-runrig-plan/overview.md

 provider as well.

-Each of these service-oriented platform coops would function best within a geographically contiguous region, what we loosely call a foodshed or bioregion.
+Each of these service-oriented platform coops would function best within a geographically contiguous region, what we loosely call a foodshed, food zone[^zone] or bioregion.
 This way they can curate the services provided on their platform in order to best suit the needs of their members.
 They can even tailor the configuration and features of specific services as they choose.
 For example, if a platform wants to add a service for aggregating CSA orders, they can do so easily.
 If they need a specialized feature for a citrus CSA and one exists, they can enable it.
 If it doesn't already exist, they can sponsor its development and contribute the open source feature back to the commons.
 Meanwhile, other platforms could add features for a flower CSA instead, or omit the CSA service entirely.
 In this way, geographic regions offer a sensible criterion for bounding a platform's scope of functionality, since some services might make sense in one region or climate but not another.
 It also keeps governance more manageable, when not trying to accommodate the needs of a larger and more dispersed membership.
 In theory nothing prevents a platform from being as small or large as desired, but each platform will require some combination of time, expertise and money to maintain, so the distribution of those costs should be balanced with the desire for more localized control.
 Nevertheless, it shouldn't be necessary to impose strict boundaries on any one platform's range of coverage, and users would be free to join more than one platform if available and desirable.
 It may also prove useful to cover a more dispersed geographic area, for niche sectors of production or distribution, like pasture-raised meats or high-value crops.
 These are tradeoffs that should be left to the thoughtful deliberation of the constituents of each platform, so they can strike the right balance to meet their own goals given their unique circumstances.

 This second layer, regardless of the particular platform or service, is also the layer that users will typically interact with.
 It will be the service platform's